Things you will need:

 - Select the size, and click OK.

-17.)
+16.)
 Once done, click on "Next".
 The setup process will now begin to copy files from the installation DVD media to the hard disk.

-18.)
-Process could take a while depending on the type of hardware your computer uses.
+17.)
+The process could take a while depending on the type of hardware your computer uses.
 The computer will reboot, and the next thing you’ll see is the prompt to set the user’s and computer’s name.
 By default, the computer’s name will be username-PC, where username is the username you’ve entered.

 Note: The user you’re creating will be the only user currently available on the system.
 Like Vista, the built-in Administrator’s account is disabled.